 - A general education core in the liberal arts and sciences including coursework in artistic expression; communication; information retrieval; concepts in history and social sciences; humanities; a world language other than English; scientific and mathematical processes; and written analysis and expression.

 - A minimum of 24 liberal arts and sciences credits as follows: 6 credits English, 6 credits in historical and social sciences, 6 credits in science, 6 credits in math

 - A statement of purpose – please indicate your interest in the all-online format or the on-campus/hybrid format.

 - Two letters of recommendation

-The on-site program accepts applications each Fall and Spring semester.
+The on-site program accepts applications for each Fall and Spring semester.

-The all-online cohort accepts applications each Fall semester and begins coursework each July.
+The all-online cohort accepts applications for each Fall semester, only and begins coursework each July.

 If you have a master’s degree and hold New York State teacher certification in Childhood Special Education or Adolescent Education, you may be eligible for the Specialized Additional Teaching Certificate Program in Adolescent Special Education.